NetApp/FSx-ONTAP-samples-scripts/Monitoring/auto-add-cw-alarms/README.md

 ## Invocation
 The preferred way to run this script is as a Lambda function.
-That is because it is very inexpensive to run without having to maintain compute resources.
+That is because it is very inexpensive to run without having to maintain any compute resources.
 You can use an `EventBridge Schedule` to run it on a regular basis to ensure that all the CloudWatch alarms are kept up to date.
-Since there are several steps involved in setting up a Lambda function a CloudFormation script is included in the repo, named `cloudlformation.yaml`, that will do the following steps for you:
+Since there are several steps involved in setting up a Lambda function, a CloudFormation template is included in the repo, named `cloudlformation.yaml`, that will do the following steps for you:
 - Create a role that will allow the Lambda function to:
     - List AWS regions.
-This is so it can scan all regions for FSx for ONTAP file systems and volumes.
+This is so it can get a list of all the regions, so it can know which regions to scan for FSx for ONTAP file systems and volumes.
     - List the FSx for ONTAP file systems.
-    - List the FSx volume.
+    - List the FSx volumes.
     - List the CloudWatch alarms.
     - List tags for the resources.
-This is so you can customize the thresholds for the alarms.
+This is so you can customize the thresholds for the alarms on a per instance basis.
+More on that below.
     - Create CloudWatch alarms.
     - Delete CloudWatch alarms that it has created (based on alarm names).
 - Create a Lambda function with the Python program.
-- Create a EventBridge schedule that will run the Lambda function on a user defined basis.
+- Create an EventBridge schedule that will run the Lambda function on a user defined basis.
 - Create a role that will allow the EventBridge schedule to trigger the Lambda function.

 To use the CloudFormation template perform the following steps: